babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 Before starting your node sync, it's important to note that the initial release at genesis was `v0.9.0`, while subsequently there have been software upgrades.

-There are three options you can choose from when syncing:
+There are two options you can choose from when syncing:
 1. Sync through a network snapshot (fastest method)
-2. Sync through state sync (quick catch-up without full history)
-3. Sync from scratch (complete sync from block 1)
+2. Sync from scratch (complete sync from block 1)

 ### 3.1.
 Sync through a network snapshot